nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 paying, non-academic job.
 (Before the hatemail arrives, this is a point taken from personal experience.)

 I will give one example before closing out this post.
 Around Calculus II in the US curriculum, we start learning about series.
-In particular, there is the Taylor series of a function (wikipedia refresher [here](https://en.wikipedia.org/wiki/Taylor_series)): we can take a function and analyze it at a single point.
+In particular, there are the Taylor and Laurent series of a function (wikipedia refresher [here](https://en.wikipedia.org/wiki/Taylor_series)): we can take a function and analyze it at a single point.
 We first take the value of the function at that point, then we take the tangent line at that point using the first derivative.
 We keep adding on derivatives to further nuance our approximation.
 It is like being an ant on the function, trying to